ROBERT L. SCHNEIDER DISSERTATION AWARD $1,500

 What should be the focus of the dissertation?
 The dissertation must be a research study that addresses some aspect(s) of a state-level policy and its impact or implications for social work practice or clientele.
 Any arena of practice is eligible, e.g., aging, mental health, disabilities, substance abuse, advocacy, health, etc. Research outcomes or analyses will be broadly interpreted as long as there is a clear link to a state-level policy or legislative process.
 Examples include: (1) how a federal policy may affect state policies or programs; (2) how childhood poverty is associated with inadequate nutrition in New York; or (3) how stalking legislation with automatic police reporting affects levels of domestic violence in New Mexico.

 What must be submitted?

 Where do I send my application?
-All applications should be submitted electronically.
-For submission details, visit the ISP website, www.influencingsocialpolicy.org.
-You can also check out last year’s winning submission!
+All applications should be submitted electronically. .
+You can also check the ISP webiste for last year’s winning submission!

 What else do I need to know?
 The application materials will be scored based on relevance to social work practice; use of an appropriate methodology; clarity and organization; and potential to influence state policy.
 All applicants will be notified by the end of March of the final decision; the cash award will be forwarded soon after.
 The winner will also be honored at Policy Conference 2.0 in St. Louis, May 31 – June 2, 2018.
 Free registration for the Policy Conference will be provided as well as a complimentary one-year membership in ISP.